marco-m/concourse-in-a-box/README.md

 # What's in the box

-* [Concourse] 7.2.0 web
+* [Concourse] v7.2.0 web
 * Concourse worker (platform: Linux)
-* [PostgreSQL] 13.2 (needed by Concourse web)
+* [PostgreSQL] v13.2 (needed by Concourse web)
-* [Minio] XXX S3-compatible object storage.
+* [Minio] v2021-05 S3-compatible object storage.
 With this, you can learn writing real-world Concourse pipelines using the [concourse-s3-resource] without the need of setting up an AWS S3 (or any other cloud provider) account.
-* [HashiCorp Vault] XXX secret and credential manager.
+* [HashiCorp Vault] v1.7.1 secret and credential manager.
 With this, you can learn writing real-world Concourse pipelines following security and operations best practices.
 See also [Concourse credential management] for how Concourse uses Vault.

 # Usage

+The various credentials are in file [env](./.env) and can be changed if you wish.
+They will be read automatically by `docker compose`.

 ## Common setup and teardown